bashizip/business-hours-picker/README.md

 ![gif](https://github.com/bashizip/business-hours-picker/blob/master/captures/ezgif.com-resize.gif?raw=true)

 ------------
-Feel free to fork or issue pull requests on github.
+Feel free to fork or pull requests on github.
 Issues can be reported on the github issue tracker.

 ## Installation